Guidelines for Authors | Missouri Policy Journal | Journals | Lindenwood University

 Bear in mind that the words “detached and analytical” and “can be read by the average educated adult reader” used in the Purpose Statement are of paramount importance.
 Submissions will be sent to a reviewer (Missouri Policy Journal is a peer review journal) as well as a copy editor.

-The journal is published twice a year.
+The journal is published annually, although we will publish a special issue in addition to the annual edition if needed.
 In addition to journal-length articles, we are interested in shorter pieces by policymakers.
 These pieces are not necessarily written in the same way articles are written, but are more like commentary pieces, or they might provide insight policymakers, public officials, newspaper editors, and journalists would like to share.
 Furthermore, we are also interested in review pieces which address publications or websites that are relevant to Missouri.